BaumSebastian/DDACS/README.md

 if __name__ == "__main__":
     main()
 ```
 With the h5py package, you can access all simulation data based on the file path.
-See [`main.py`](./main.py) for an example to access the 'blank' geometry.
+See [`main.py`](./main.py) for a simple example and [`examples/`](./examples/) for comprehensive tutorials including visualization and different access patterns.

 ## Citation